roach-php/roach-php.dev/content/docs/spider-middleware.md

 </CodeBlock>

 Dropping a request will prevent any further spider middleware from running and the request will not get scheduled.
+Roach will also fire a [`RequestDropped`](/docs/extensions#requestdropped) event which we can subscribe on in an [extension](/docs/extensions#writing-extensions).

 ### Item Middleware